-Children, providers, counselors and parents are all gearing up for children’s diabetes camps.
+Children, providers, counselors, and parents are all gearing up for children’s diabetes camps.
 The amount of organization to meet all the American Camping Association requirements is mind boggling.
-But it does get done – achieved by volunteers, camp staff members and a variety of staff from health care organizations all over the United States.
-Supplies arrive from around the country, donated by a wide variety of companies including insulin manufacturers, glucometer companies, manufacturers of glucose tabs and shots, syringe and pen needle suppliers, food producers etc. And then the list of purchases goes on and on…..alcohol swabs, food, beverages, fishing rods, van rentals…
+But it does get done — achieved by volunteers, camp staff members and a variety of staff from health care organizations all over the United States.
+Supplies arrive from around the country, donated by a wide variety of companies including insulin manufacturers, glucometer companies, manufacturers of glucose tabs and shots, syringe and pen needle, food producers, etc. And then the list of purchases and rentals goes on and on — alcohol swabs, food, beverages, fishing rods, van rentals.

 If your summer is full, I am sorry you will not have the opportunity to attend camp this year.
 But I encourage you to look online and consider it for next year.
 Or if you want to play a small part in the camp near you, consider sponsoring a child that otherwise might not be able to attend.
 And always remember to recommend camp to any child in your care.
 You will be happy you did, and more importantly, so will the child.

 Carla Cox is a registered dietitian and certified diabetes educator.
 She has been a certified diabetes educator for over 25 years, and served as an assistant adjunct professor for 14 years, teaching in areas of sports nutrition and exercise physiology.
 Currently she works in Missoula, Montana as a diabetes educator in both in- and outpatient settings.